 - j.
-Smoking: Smoking is prohibited in all Greenway parks.
-Cigarette "buttlers" are located in key areas at popular entrances to the parks. - k.
-Glass: Due to safety concerns, no glass containers are allowed in Greenway parks without prior approval of the Conservancy. - I. Care of Park Infrastructure and Plant Materials: The following rules are in effect in order to protect The Greenway parks and the safety of park visitors: - Seating is restricted to grass areas, park furniture, benches and walls designed for such purpose (granite and seawall areas).
+Marijuana: The smoking or other consumption of marijuana and marijuana-related products, including flower, edible products, topical products and ointments, oils and tinctures, is prohibited throughout all Greenway parks, consistent with and subject to penalties under Massachusetts law (M.G.L. ch.
+94G, Sec.
+13). - k.
+Smoking: Smoking of any kind, including vaping, is prohibited in all Greenway park areas.
+Cigarette receptacles are located in key areas at popular entrances to the park. - I. Glass: Due to safety concerns, no glass containers are allowed in The Greenway park without prior approval of the Conservancy. - m.
+Care of Park Infrastructure and Plant Materials: The following rules are in effect in order to protect The Greenway park and the safety of park visitors: - Seating is restricted to grass areas, park furniture, benches and walls designed for such purpose (granite and seawall areas).
 It is prohibited to sit, lie, or climb on any balustrade, railing, fence, wall, roof, monument, fountain, shrub, tree or other park element not meant to accommodate seating.
-Lying down on park benches is prohibited. - Visitors shall not enter any flower bed or restricted lawn; or dig up, cut, break, remove, deface, defile, or take part of any tree, shrub plant, turf, rock, gravel, soil, building, structure, fence, railing, sign or other thing connected affixed to or located within the parks. - For lawn health, the Conservancy shall from time to time close lawns for aeration, over-seeding, rest, and recovery. - It is forbidden to disturb any bird's nest, eggs or young of any wildlife; injure or take possession of any wild animal or bird; or set any trap or snare. - m.
+Lying down on park benches is prohibited. - Visitors shall not enter any flower bed or restricted lawn; or dig up, cut, break, remove, deface, defile, or take part of any tree, shrub, plant, turf, rock, gravel, soil, building, structure, fence, railing, sign or other thing connected, affixed to or located within the park. - For lawn health, the Conservancy shall from time to time close lawns for aeration, over-seeding, rest, and recovery. - It is forbidden to disturb any bird's nest, eggs or young of any wildlife; injure or take possession of any wild animal or bird; or set any trap or snare. - n.
 Photography and filming: Use of The Greenway for commercial photography/film/videography, or other such use that is potentially disruptive to regular park use, must apply for a permit from the Conservancy.
 See Section III for application procedures.
 Permission from any individuals photographed or filmed for commercial purposes must be obtained.
 Photographers must leave the park space as they found it and must adhere to all other park rules. - 3.
 Public Safety, Emergencies: Policing in the park is performed by the Boston Police Department.
 For emergency assistance, please call 911.